-The methods of analysis utilized for this Study are based upon the recommended practices established by the Illuminating Engineering Society of North America (IESNA) and reference standards discussed below in Section 4.
-The Project building massing is analyzed to determine the impact of daylight shading onto adjacent shadesensitive properties.
+The methods of analysis utilized for this Study are based upon the recommended practices established by the Illuminating Engineering Society of North America (IESNA).
+The Project building massing is analyzed to determine the impact of Daylight Shading onto adjacent properties.